Fernando98dev/shopping-cart/README.md

 go to backend-cardapp in vscode and rename .env.template to .env

-put your own values for the enviroment variables in the .env file
+put your own values on POSTGRES_USER, POSTGRES_PASSWORD and POSTGRES_DB variables on the docker-compose.yml file

 go to aplication.properties file in shoppingcart-backend/src/main/resources/ and change the datasource url, username and password to match the one that is created by docker compose.